 The best ways to pay bills

-Paying your bills on time is a challenging, but essential skill to learn.
-If you don’t you could end up in arrears and that can leave you in debt, affect your credit rating and even stop you buying a home.
+Paying your bills on time is a tough, but essential skill to learn.
+If you don’t you could fall behind with payments and that can leave you in debt, affect your credit rating and even stop you buying a home.
 We take a look at the best ways to pay bills and give tips on what to do if you’re struggling to keep up and pay on time.

 How to pay bills on time

-It can be tough to manage bills, especially if they are starting to pile up.
+It can be difficult to manage bills, especially if they are starting to pile up.
 That’s why we’ve pulled together a few tips to help you stay on top of your finances.